Taskeract Taskeract

 Resolving conflicts

 When the walk hits a checkpoint where Taskeract isn't sure, it stops on that node and the node glows rose on the graph.
 A resolution panel appears below the timeline listing the conflicting files.
-For each file you can take the merged result (when both sides' edits combine cleanly), keep yours, take theirs, or skip and come back later.
+For each file you can keep yours, take the new base's version, ask the live agent to repair the files in the worktree, or hand-resolve in your external 3-way merge tool.
 Click Continue update once every file has a decision and the walk resumes from the next checkpoint.
+If you need to step away, Cancel update discards the run entirely - nothing has landed yet, so you can come back later and start fresh.

 Dropping branches before the update